ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-\textbf{Quantitative Analysis.} Table~\ref{tab1} presents a comparative evaluation on the 3DSSG dataset across three paradigms: learning from scratch, initialization with a pre-trained object encoder, and our proposed pre-training method.
+\textbf{Quantitative Analysis.} Table~\ref{tab1} presents a comparative evaluation on the 3DSSG dataset across multiple paradigms: learning from scratch, initialization with a pre-trained object encoder (PointDif), previous 3DSG pre-training frameworks (OCRL~\cite{heoobject}, MvIL~\cite{huang2026multi}), and our proposed ToLL.

-First, compared to ``VL-SAT\textsubscript{\textit{pt}}+\textit{LFS}", ``VL-SAT\textsubscript{\textit{pt}}+\textit{PointDif}" achieves gains of 0.7 and 0.23 on the Object ``A@1" and Predicate ``mA@1" metrics, respectively.
-This substantiates that enhanced object representations, acting as reliable semantic anchors, could bolster predicate classification capabilities via GNNs.
+First, compared to the baseline trained from scratch (``VL-SAT\textsubscript{\textit{pt}}"), ``VL-SAT\textsubscript{\textit{pt}}+\textit{PointDif}" achieves gains of 0.70 and 0.23 on the Object ``A@1" and Predicate ``mA@1" metrics, respectively.
+This substantiates that enhanced object representations, acting as reliable semantic anchors, can bolster predicate classification capabilities via GNNs.